Introduction

 Von Willebrand’s Disease

-- Symptoms: Owners may notice excessive bleeding from minor wounds, bleeding gums, or blood in the stool.
+Indications: Patients notice excessive bleeding from tiny wounds and gum bleeding and blood in stool.

 Aortic Stenosis